bramley/phplist-plugin-subscribers/README.md

 * advanced search - search for subscribers and show subscriber attributes with confirmed and blacklisted status
 * subscriber history - shows history events: all, since a start date or those containing specific text
 * subscriptions - lists the number of subscriptions and unsubscriptions for each month with a chart showing the data graphically
+* action subscribers - apply an action to a file of subcriber email addresses

+The plugin also provides a placeholder [LISTUNSUBSCRIBE] to remove a subscriber from the list to which the campaign was sent.

 ## Installation ##